ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 #### Metadata option

-Is is possible to pass any extra metadata to a factor node with `meta` option.
+Is is possible to pass any extra metadata to a factor node with the `meta` option.
 Metadata can be later accessed in message computation rules:

 ```julia
 z ~ f(x, y) where { meta = ... }